crazyboycjr/apache-drill-tpch-experiments/README.md

 and we can go http://ipaddress:8047/ to access web console.

 ---
 But running in embedded mode is boring.
-We can do a little more things to make Apache Drill run in distributed mode with only one node in the cluste.
+We can do a little more things to make Apache Drill run in distributed mode with only one node in the cluster.

 First, start a zookeeper instance on 192.168.0.54
 ```